janearc/cooking/recipes/speculative-cp/nashville-chicken.md

 ⸻

 Instructions

-	1. Buttermilk Dip:
+* Buttermilk Dip:
   Mix buttermilk, pepper, paprika, garlic powder, and cayenne.
 Dunk brined chicken, coat well.

-	2. Flour Dredge:
+* Flour Dredge:
   Combine all dry dredge ingredients in a big bowl.
 Add blitzed brioche croutons if you want extra crunch.

-	3. Dredge Chicken:
+* Dredge Chicken:
-Remove chicken from buttermilk, let excess drip off.
+R  emove chicken from buttermilk, let excess drip off.
 Coat thoroughly in flour mix, pressing in.
 Rest on a rack for at least 10 minutes to set the crust.

-	4. Fry:
+* Fry:
   Heat oil to 175°C. Fry chicken in batches, 8–12 minutes per piece, until golden and cooked through.
 Drain on a rack.
 Save some hot oil for the wash if you want extra flavor.

-	5. Make the Ghost Butter Wash:
+* Make the Ghost Butter Wash:
   Gently melt butter in a small saucepan (don’t brown it).
 Whisk in ghost pepper sauce—up to 1:1 ratio for full insanity.
 Add cayenne, brown sugar, paprika, garlic powder, and salt.
 Whisk until smooth and emulsified.

-	6. Coat Chicken:
+* Coat Chicken:
   While chicken is still hot, brush or spoon the butter/ghost pepper mixture all over.
 Get into every crunchy nook.
 Let it soak in.
-	7. Serve:
-Stack chicken on white bread, layer with pickles.
-Brace yourself.